 Often before your cycle approaches, you start experiencing a number of symptoms starting from cramps to mood swings and tender breasts.
 But among all the PMS problems, the one that seems to be the most unwelcoming is sudden weight gain!
 PMS symptoms are, in fact, experienced by more than 90% of people who menstruate.
-Let’s look into why weight gain happens and what you can do about it.
+Let’s look into why weight gain during periods happens and what you can do about it.

 It is completely normal to experience some changes in weight when your premenstrual syndrome hits and even when you start menstruating.
 Lots of women experience this phenomenon and even though it may be upsetting to some, there is no reason to worry.